EHRI/rspub-gui/docs/rst/rsgui.install.winfold.rst

 Windows folder installation
 ===========================

-:samp:`Install the {Metadata Publishing Tool} and its dependencies in a folder`
+.. rubric:: Install :term:`Metadata Publishing Tool` and its dependencies as separate files in a folder

+|

 Install the `Metadata Publishing Tool` and its dependencies in a folder.
 Advantages of this kind of installation: faster start-up time and readable log output.

-Download the latest ``MetadataPublishingTool.zip`` from the `release page <https://github.com/EHRI/rspub-gui/releases>`_ of the rspub-gui project.
+Download the latest ``MetadataPublishingTool.zip`` from the `release page <https://github.com/EHRI/rspub-gui/releases>`_ of the rspub-gui project on gitHub.
 Unzip and place anywhere on your file system.
 Open the folder ``MetadataPublishingTool`` and double-click the executable ``MetadataPublishingTool.exe``.